-Market risk, defined as the risk of the market value of assets and liabilities, as well as off-balance items, being affected as a result of changing market conditions.
+Market risk, defined as the risk of the market value of assets and liabilities, as well as off-balance items, being affected because of changes in market conditions.
 Betri Banki's market risk is divided into interest rate risk, equity risk, foreign exchange risk and other price risks.